wp-plugins/wp-fastest-cache/readme.txt

 1. Main Page
 2. Delete All File Page
-3. Delete Minified Css and Js Files
-4. All cached files are deleted at the determinated time
+3. All cached files are deleted at the determinated time
-5. Block caching for post and pages (TinyMCE)
+4. Block caching for post and pages (TinyMCE)
-6. Block caching for post and pages (Quicktags)
+5. Block caching for post and pages (Quicktags)

 == Changelog ==